Twelve (Street Fighter): Conception and design

 When creating Twelve for Street Fighter III: 3rd Strike, the development team aimed for a character that was "deliberately weird and atypical", with his design meant to break the rules they had established for the series.
 Early concepts of his appearance resembled a bald hunched over man with a harness on his torso and shorts on his lower body, while his body would have had camouflage patterns.
 His role in the game was primarily meant to flesh out other characters, and intended to be a "perfected" version of Necro, a character introduced earlier in the series that had been experimented on to be a bioweapon.
 Initial designs were intended to have him be able to change his face, but the finalized design instead gave him a move to mimic his opponent entirely.

-Standing 172 cm (5 ft 8 in) tall, Twelve's default appearance is as a milky-white male human.
+Standing tall, Twelve's default appearance is as a milky-white male human.
 Beyond a muscled physique, his body is generally smooth and featureless, save for his head which resembles a helmet with black, featureless eyes.
 His lower jaw is thin and sets under the faceplate area of his head and lacks teeth.
 Twelve features long, thin hands, which he often turns into various weapons to attack with for a fighting style described as "Hyper adaptation".
 His design was meant to have simple coloring while they focused on making his movement and animation interesting.

 In Street Fighter V, a precursor to Twelve, Eleven, was introduced.
 Resembling Twelve but with a finned head, instead of being a fully playable character it will transform into a random fighter from the game before the match.
 Series director Takayuki Nakamura had wanted to include a "random" character in the game since the start, and the development team had wanted to initially use Twelve and his transformation move for his purpose but were unable to, so they instead created a new character for the role.
 The shape of Twelve's head meanwhile was inspired by another Capcom character, Leafman, who they had previously introduced in their mobile game Otoranger.